 Air pollution is a major public health risk and the detrimental effects of air pollution occur across our lifetime, even before we are born, as shown below.
 Babies and young children are particularly vulnerable as are older people, those with heart or lung disease and people who live in areas of high pollution, are also disproportionately affected.
-Road transport (especially diesel vehicles) is the single biggest contributor to poor air quality and is responsible for some 80% of roadside nitrogen dioxide (NO2) concentrations.
+Road transport (especially diesel vehicles) is the single biggest contributor to poor air quality and is responsible for some 80% of roadside nitrogen dioxide (NO2) concentrations and the UK has been in breach of the legal limits for roadside NO2 levels since January 2010..
 Furthermore, many people do not realise air pollution levels in a car can be many times higher than those outside of the vehicle.

-The SCR faces significant air quality issues, with 28 Air Quality Management Areas (AQMAs) declared for NO2 across the City Region, including 6 in Barnsley, 7 in Doncaster and 8 in Rotherham and 1 covering the entire urban area of Sheffield, as shown overleaf.
+The SCR faces significant air quality issues, with 27 Air Quality Management Areas (AQMAs) declared for NO2 across the City Region, including 6 in Barnsley, 7 in Doncaster and 7 in Rotherham and 1 covering the entire urban area of Sheffield, as shown overleaf.
 A climate emergency has also been declared across the SCR.

-The UK has been in breach of the legal limits for NO2 levels since January 2010.
-Both Sheffield City Council (SCC) and Rotherham Metropolitan Borough Council (RMBC) need to bring NO2 emissions within legal limits as quickly as possible.
+Both Sheffield City Council (SCC) and Rotherham Metropolitan Borough Council (RMBC) are required to bring NO2 concentrations within legal limits as quickly as possible.

-To enable this a range of options have been considered with the preferred solution to introduce a 'Category C' Clean Air Zone (CAZ) within the Sheffield City boundary.
+To enable this a range of measures have been considered with the preferred option being to introduce a 'Class C' Clean Air Zone (CAZ) within the Sheffield City boundary.
 This means that buses, taxis, vans and lorries that do not meet necessary emissions standards will have to pay to drive in and around the zone.
-The zone will discourage the use of high polluting vehicles from the City Centre and encourage upgrades to cleaner, low or no emission vehicles.
+The zone will discourage the use of high polluting vehicles in the City Centre and encourage upgrades to cleaner, low or no emission vehicles.
 The impact of the zone will be much broader than the City Centre and it should reduce pollution across our neighbourhoods and communities.